11ty/eleventy-base-blog/src/posts/2010/internet-to-save-the-future.md

 ---
-pageTitle: Internet to save the future
+title: Internet to save the future
 date: 2010-11-29
 tags: web
 ---